Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Oktober 2024 21.26.50 UTC
+- WIB: Senin, 7 Oktober 2024 22.26.39 UTC
-- WITA: Senin, 7 Oktober 2024 22.26.50 UTC
+- WITA: Senin, 7 Oktober 2024 23.26.39 UTC
-- WIT: Senin, 7 Oktober 2024 23.26.50 UTC
+- WIT: Selasa, 8 Oktober 2024 00.26.39 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology